castep-docs/castep-docs/docs/developer/git_workflow.md

 11. Create pull request (bitbucket web, from fork) "Delete this branch after merge" should be checked in most cases.
 The exception is with long-term development branches and release branches.

-12. What to do if another PR is merged first:
+12. If another PR is merged first, you have two choices:

+    1. &nbsp;

           1. *Do NOT* click “Sync now” on the PR page as this does a merge and commit, which breaks our --ffonly policy

           2. At your local clone, go back to step 9

           3. Similar to step 10, except this is a “force” push as the rebase has changed the commit history:
           ```
           git push --force myfork foo
           git push myfork default
           ```

+    2. On the website interface, click "merge".
+Then change the merge strategy to "Squash".
+You will then get an opportunity to edit the commit message.